ivanmota/IgugaChecksumUtility/README.md

 Set-ExecutionPolicy Unrestricted -Scope CurrentUser
 ```

-The above code will remove ask your confirmation whether you want to remove the restriction for the current user, you should responde "Y" (yes)
+The above code will ask your confirmation whether you want to remove the restriction for the current user or not.
+You should responde "Y" (yes)

 For more information, check the [Execution Policy Page](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-5.1)